ulthiel/Champ/Readme.md

 }
 ```

-For several complex reflection groups, the Calogero–Moser hyperplanes are stored in the database:
+For many complex reflection groups, the Calogero–Moser hyperplanes are stored in the database:

 ```
 > W := ComplexReflectionGroup(28);